-Our ‘Understanding Cuba Through Film’ series will pair film and food with great speakers and cultural events one Friday a month.
-This Fall’s focus on Communist Cuba compares these ‘so close but so far’ neighbors to ourselves.This free culinary and cultural community series pairs film and food with great speakers and cultural events to illluminate this ‘close but so far’ neighboor in depth.
-This series is being supported in part by The Vermont Humanities Council and The National Endowment of the Humanities.
-It is also supported by Express Fluency language school, 118 Elliot and Restless Rooster Cafe, all in Downtown Brattleboro, Vermont.
+Our ‘Understanding Cuba Through Film’ series paired film and food with great speakers and cultural events one Friday a month.
+This Fall’s focus on Communist Cuba compared these ‘so close but so far’ neighbors to ourselves.This free culinary and cultural community seriea paired film and food with great speakers and cultural events to illluminate this ‘close but so far’ neighboor in depth.
+This series was supported in part by The Vermont Humanities Council and The National Endowment of the Humanities.
+It was also supported by Express Fluency language school, 118 Elliot and Restless Rooster Cafe, all in Downtown Brattleboro, Vermont.

-Films will wstart at 7:00 pm with discussion/event to follow
+Films start at 7:00 pm with discussion/event to follow

 118 Elliot, 118 Elliot Street